avaframe/AvaFrame/docs/FAQ.rst

 remeshed by com1DFA to **5 meters** for computation.

 It is possible to change the cell size, but keep in mind there are no tested/calibrated setups available.
-We want to list a few things that are we strongly suggest to take into account when changing the mesh cell size:
+We want to list a few things that we strongly suggest to take into account when changing the mesh cell size:

 - Start by changing the *meshCellSize* in the configuration file of :py:mod:`com1DFA` (``com1DFACfg.ini`` or rather your local copy of it), and consider changing the *sphKernelRadius* to match the new mesh cell size.